Estimating Conditional Mutual Information for Dynamic Feature Selection: Introduction

-Here, our goal is to advance the greedy DFS approach by combining the best aspects of current methods: building on recent work \citep{chattopadhyay2023variational, covert2023learning}, we aim to \textit{estimate the CMI itself} in a discriminative fashion.
-We aim to do so without requiring additional labels, making strong assumptions about the data distribution, or fitting generative models.
-We find that this is possible by designing a suitable learning objective, which we prove recovers the CMI if our model is trained to optimality (\Cref{sec:method}).
-Based on our new learning approach, we then explore a range of capabilities enabled by accurately estimating the CMI: these include \revision{allowing variable per-sample feature budgets}, accounting for non-uniform feature costs, and leveraging modern architectures to train models with partial input information. \revision{In real-world settings, acquisition costs are not identical for all features, and we can use multiple low-cost features in lieu of one high-cost feature to get the same diagnostic performance.
-These are therefore important capabilities in practice, and they are not supported by prior discriminative approaches that do not estimate the CMI.}
+Based on our new learning approach, we then explore a range of capabilities enabled by accurately estimating the CMI: these include \revision{allowing variable per-sample feature budgets}, accounting for non-uniform feature costs, and leveraging modern architectures to train models with partial input information.
+In real-world settings, acquisition costs are not identical for all features, and we can use multiple low-cost features in lieu of one high-cost feature to get the same diagnostic performance. \revisioniclr{Although these capabilities are supported by certain RL methods \citep{kachuee2018opportunistic, janisch2019classification}, they are not supported by prior discriminative approaches that do not estimate the CMI.}

 We find that our proposal offers a promising alternative to available methods: it enables the capabilities of generative methods while retaining the simplicity of discriminative methods, and it shows improved performance in our experiments.
 The contributions of this work are the following: